marouenbg/ACHR.cu/paper/paper.md

 To remediate to this issue, dynamic loading balancing implemented through the OpenMP parallel library in C allows assigning fewer points to workers that required more time to solve previous chunks.
 In the end, the workers converge at the same time.
-Below I report the run times of the generation of warmup points in MATLAB (CreateWarmupMATLAB) and through a hybrid MPI/OpenMP implementation (CreateWarmupVF), both for the generation of 30,000 warmup points.
+Below, I report the run times of the generation of warmup points in MATLAB (CreateWarmupMATLAB) and through a hybrid MPI/OpenMP implementation (CreateWarmupVF), both for the generation of 30,000 warmup points.
 Since the original implementation in MATLAB does not support parallelism, I reported the run times for the sequential version below.
-We can divide by the number of cores to get the times (at best) for a parallel version.
+The run times can be divided by the number of cores to get the times (at best) for a parallel run.
 The experiments are the average of 3 trials in every setting in seconds.

 | Model         | CreateWarmupMATLAB | CreateWarmupVF  |CreateWarmupVF  |CreateWarmupVF |CreateWarmupVF |CreateWarmupVF |CreateWarmupVF |